pulumi/pulumi/docs/deps.md

 Each Stack reference (StackRef) combines a URL where the Stack may be downloaded from plus the desired version.

-Each StackRef URL has a protocol, a base, and a name part; for example, in the Stack `https://hub.mu.com/aws/s3/bucket`, `https://` is the protocol, `hub.mu.com/` is the base, and `aws/s3/bucket` is the name.
-It is most common to simply see the name, because Mu treats `https://hub.mu.com/` as the default protocol and base, and will use it when not stated explicitly.
-The way these URLs map to workspace paths during resolution is discussed later on.
+Each StackRef URL has a protocol, a base URL, a name, and a version; for example, in the Stack `https://hub.mu.com/aws/s3/bucket@^1.0.6`, `https://` is the protocol, `hub.mu.com/` is the base, `aws/s3/bucket` is the name, and `^1.0.6` is the version.
+It is common to simply see the name, because Mu has reasonable defaults:

-Note that StackRef URLs may reference multiple Stacks at once.
-To do so, the triple dot is appended to the URL to be treated as a unit.
-For example, `https://hub.mu.com/aws/...` refers to the entirety of the available AWS Stacks.
+* `https://` is the default protocol.
+* `hub.mu.com/` is the default base URL.
+* `latest` is the default version number (meaning "tip").

-Each StackRef version may be either a specific Git SHA hash *or* a semantic version.
+Each StackRef version may be either a specific Git SHA hash or a semantic version range.
 If a specific hash, the reference is said to be "pinned" to a precise version of that Stack.
 If a semantic version, the toolchain is given some "wiggle room" in how it resolves the reference (in [the usual ways](https://yarnpkg.com/en/docs/dependency-versions)).
 Git tags are used to specify semantic versions.

-It is possible, and indeed relatively common, for developers to use semantic versions in their Stacks but to pin references by generating a so-called "lock file."
-This performs the usual dependency resolution process and saves the output so that subsequent version updates are explicit, evident, and intentional.
+After compilation, all StackRefs will have been pinned.

+The way these URLs map to workspace paths during resolution is discussed later on.

 ## Stack Resolution